GitAbbonu/React_exercises/README.md

-# Create a ClickTracker component that renders three buttons.
-Implement a single event handler for all three buttons, and track of which button was pressed last.
-Show the last button that was pressed in an h1 tag within the ClickTracker component.
-Tip: you can use the event object to access the target property of the event.
+# Add a side effect to the ClickCounter component from useState 01 that calls a onCounterChange function with the current value of the counter every time value of the counter changes.
+The function should be received as a prop.